Hexheld/hexheld-docs/MD/Pilot16.md

 ### I/O Addressing

-The operand specifies an I/O access.
+The operand is an I/O access.
 The following variations of I/O addressing are available:

 - `[C]` - The port specified by `C` is accessed.
 - `[C+]` - The port specified by `C` is accessed, then `C` is increased by 1.